 It is generally best to refrain from drinking alcohol while suffering from an infection or feeling unwell, as alcohol will likely make you feel worse, regardless of how it interferes with the antibiotic’s efficacy.

-Most of these side effects could potentially be experienced by ingesting amoxicillin on its own, but consuming alcohol can exacerbate symptoms — or cause them to occur if they were not already present.
+Most of these side effects could be experienced by ingesting amoxicillin on its own, but consuming alcohol can exacerbate symptoms — or may cause them to occur if they were not already present.

 It is possible to drink alcohol while taking amoxicillin, so there is no mandatory period of abstinence following treatment with this antibiotic.

 However, it is still advised that patients complete the entire course of antibiotics before consuming any amount of alcohol to allow the body to fully recover.